bartbes/love-misc-libs/grease/docs.md

 ### <a id="clientimpl"/> Client Implementations ###

-At the moment LUBE ships with 2 client implementations (but it can of course be extended by subclassing lube.Client).
+At the moment grease ships with 2 client implementations (but it can of course be extended by subclassing grease.Client).
 These implementations are:

-* lube.udpClient: The one for general use, just udp.
+* grease.udpClient: The one for general use, just udp.
-* lube.tcpClient: And for those wanting tcp, just tcp.
+* grease.tcpClient: And for those wanting tcp, just tcp.

 ## <a id="server"/> Server ##

-The server class, lube.Server, defines the following set of functions (or expects its implementations to implement them).
+The server class, grease.Server, defines the following set of functions (or expects its implementations to implement them).
-'server' is assumed to be an instance of a lube.Server implementation according to:
+'server' is assumed to be an instance of a grease.Server implementation according to:

-	protocolServer = subclass(lube.Server)
+	protocolServer = subclass(grease.Server)
 	protocolServer._implemented = true
 	-- define protocolServer
 	server = protocolServer()